Qing-Lu/torch/Windows.md

 Notes:
 - The package manager is at bin/mingw-get.exe
 - The MSYS environment can be started via msys\1.0\msys.bat
 - You might _not_ want to add the bin directory to your PATH

-#### MSYS2 64-bit

-Use the 64-bit installer (msys2-x86_64) from the [MSYS2 site](https://msys2.github.io/).
-As usual with tools from the other side, don't install to Program Files (due to spaces).

-Follow the instructions at the MSYS2 site for updating everything.
-- If prompted to force close the window and restart MSYS2, you might need to also manually kill pacman.exe via task manager.
-- The update may break your MSYS2 Shell shortcuts.
-Fix it by editing the shortcut files: for MSYS2 Shell, change the suffix of the target from .bat to .cmd; for MinGW-w32 MinGW-w64 Shells, use the same cmd as with MSYS2 but add the options -mingw32 or -mingw64 after it.

-Now, install some packages.
-Open the MSYS2 Shell and enter:

-    pacman -S git tar make mingw-w64-x86_64-gcc mingw-w64-x86_64-gcc-fortran (don't install cmake, it won't work; you need to use the native Windows version of cmake)

-Notes:
-- The MSYS2 MSYS environment can be started via the MSYS2 Shell shortcut.
-Use this for package management etc.
-- The MSYS2 MinGW-w64 environment can be started via the MinGW-w64 Win64 Shell shortcut.
-Use this for compiling.
-- You might _not_ want to add the bin directory to your PATH